annoyingcoder174/1800_202501_Group16/README.md

 Hi I'm Trey.
 I'm tired.
 =======
 I am Tri, I am an Vietnamese International Student.
+Hello, this is Leslie!
+I like to sleep and eat.

 >>>>>>> aeb8a6a (Added one line intro to README file for PTri)